ebacala/pokeemerald/README.md

 * Removed save overwrite confirmation for the same save file
 * Streamlined IV inheritance in POKéMON breeding, allowing the egg to inherit the superior IV from either parent with an added bonus from 0 to 5
 * Added a new dialog line to the Battle Frontier breeder for POKéMONS with perfect IVs
+* Added a new dialog line to the Slateport effort ribbon lady for POKéMONS with maxed out EVs (255 out of 255)

 ## Original project README